-Practical endorsement in Chemistry - a minimum of 12 practical activities.
+Practical endorsement in Chemistry - a minimum of 12 practical activities which are spread out through the course and pupils are awareded a pass or fail.

 Chemistry is a perfect choice of subject for people who would like a career in health and clinical professions such as nursing, medicine, biochemistry or forensic science, as well as opening up many industrial routes for example in the petrochemical or pharmaceutical industries.
 It is a gateway to many degree courses due to the nature of the content studied and the skills learnt as part of the A Level course.